Suicideboys: Side projects

-Along with their work in Suicideboys, Petrou, and Arceneaux have both released sporadic solo work as well as worked with other artists individually.
+Along with their work in Suicideboys, Petrou and Arceneaux have both released sporadic solo work as well as their collaborations with other artists.

-Before Suicideboys, Arceneaux was an aspiring solo hip-hop artist, releasing several mixtapes under the name $crim.
+Before Suicideboys, Arceneaux was an aspiring solo hip-hop artist, releasing several mixtapes under the name Scrim.
 These include Narcotics Anonymous, #DrugFlow and Patron Saint of Everything Totally Fucked, all of which were released before the group's formation in 2014.
 Arceneaux has also worked as an in-house producer for Universal/Republic, producing several songs for artists, including one song that was commercially successful.
-In 2020, Arceneaux released his first solo album since the formation of $uicideboy$.
+In 2020, he released his first solo album since the formation of Suicideboys.
 The album, A Man Rose from the Dead, received mixed reviews among fans.

+Starting near the end of 2023 and in to early 2024, Arceneaux released several teasers for a new solo album, often in western styled outifts.
+Finally, in late January 2024, he unveiled the album, titled "lonely boy".
+The release date was set on February 2, and was subsequently released with a track list of 26 song.
+2 weeks later on February 16, a deluxe edition of the album was released.
+This version added 18 more songs for a total of a 44 song track listing.

 Petrou has released two solo mixtapes under the name Oddy Nuff da Snow Leopard; The Jefe Tape in 2012 and Pluto in 2014.
 Pluto contained the first collaboration between Arceneaux and Petrou on a commercial project; Arceneaux was featured on the song Smoke a Sack.
+In 2023, Petrou released his first solo album in nine years titled tragic love songs to study to [vol. 5], under the persona Duckboy.
+The album takes a punk rock vibe similar to the tracks he released with his former band Vapo-Rats in the early-2010s.
+Petrou's second album, existential hymns for the average sigma (vol. 9), was released in December of the same year.
+He also went on to release a third album on April 18th 2025, titled coping strategies to combat the algorithm.